learn-co-students/ds-test-2/README.md

 \end{align}
 $$

 ### 1. What is a more generalized name for the RSS curve above?
+How is it related to training machine learning models?

 The residual sum of squares curve above is a specific example of a cost curve.
-In machine learning models, the goal is to minimize the cost curve.
+When training machine learning models, the goal is to minimize the cost curve.

-### 2A.
-Would you rather choose a $m$ value of 0.08 or 0.03 from the curve up above?
+### 2. Would you rather choose a $m$ value of 0.08 or 0.03 from the curve up above?
+In your answer, also explain what it means to move along the curve in relation to the best fit line with respect to $m$.

 It would be better to have a value of 0.03 rather than 0.08 in the cost curve above.
-The reason for this is that the RSS is lower for
+The reason for this is that the RSS is lower for the value of 0.03.

-### 2B.
-Explain what it means to move along the curve in relation to the best fit line with respect to the $m$ value you chose in 2A.
-What is the slope of the above cost curve when it has reached its minimum?

 As m changes values from 0.00 to 0.10 the Residual Sum of Squares is changing.
 The higher the value of the RSS, the worse the model is performing.

 ![](visuals/gd.png)

-### 3. Using the gradient descent visual from above, explain why the distance between steps is getting smaller.
+### 3. Using the gradient descent visual from above, explain why the distance between each step is getting smaller as more steps occur with gradient descent.

-The distance between the steps is getting smaller because the slope gradually becomes less and less steep.
+The distance between the steps is getting smaller because the slope gradually becomes less and less steep as you get closer to finding the minimum.

 ### 4. What is the purpose of a learning rate in gradient descent?
 Explain how a very small and a very large learning rate would affect the gradient descent.